hdShang/arxiv-daily/docs/cs-AI/2025-06-30/papers/250623692v1-agent4s-the-transformation-of-research-paradigms-from-the-perspectiv.md

 ---
 layout: default
-title: Agent4S: The Transformation of Research Paradigms from the Perspective of Large Language Models
+title: "Agent4S: The Transformation of Research Paradigms from the Perspective of Large Language Models"
 ---

 # Agent4S: The Transformation of Research Paradigms from the Perspective of Large Language Models